“Make happy noises, little toy.”

 GM: An unassuming, single-story red building swims before her sight.
 An executioner’s axe hangs from the door.

 There’s also another club nearby, with a lurid red neon sign winking out from the dark.
 Saints and Sinners.

 She can ask herself which she is like the answer isn’t obvious.

 Celia: Dungeon doesn’t sound like the type of place she is looking for this evening.
 It doesn’t even look like a bar.
 Maybe it’s one of those underground sex clubs Miranda mentioned earlier.
 Regardless, not her scene.

 Celia turns away from it, the neon calling to her.
 This is more what she has in mind, though the question that the name leaves her with makes her feel grimy.
 She heads inside, looking for an empty seat at the bar.
 People alone sit at bars, right?
 Someone had told her that once.

 GM: It’s red inside.
 Red neon lighting, red walls, red upholstery, all in the style of an old brothel.
 Celia can barely see ahead of her as industrial music pounds in her ears.
-The smell of sweat, smoke, and alcohol is omnipresent, but the place seems like a bar first and dance club second, with several well-used cruddy tables for dining, all in a typical shotgun-bar arrangement.
+The smell of sweat, smoke, and alcohol is omnipresent.
+The place seems like a bar first and dance club second.
+There are several well-used cruddy tables for dining, all in a typical shotgun-bar arrangement.
 Patrons are bathed in a sanguine sheen as their bodies writhe and undulate to the music.

 There’s food and drinks to order.
 One of the latter is a ‘sinner.’